-Weibo helps people come together to realize common goals and to accomplish things that they could not accomplish on their own.
+Weibo helps people come together to realize common goals, and to accomplish things that they could not accomplish on their own.
 We sponsor Weibo Charity to help charities and individuals to launch charitable projects, seek fundraising and recruit volunteers for public service.
+Weibo Charity lends credibility to charities and individuals through a verification process, offers a payment solution to accept donations on their behalf and helps drive awareness of worthy projects through its official Weibo account.
+Services such as Weibo Charity enrich our platform and magnify the social impact of our users.